Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Introduction

-To explain the gap between asymptotic behavior of these invariants, we need to relate the Turaev-Viro invariant with the colored Jones polynomial such that a comparison can be done.
-The following relationship between the two invariants is given by Theorem 1.1 in \cite{DKY17}. \begin{theorem} Let L be a link in $\SS^3$ with n components.
+To explain the gap between the asymptotic behaviors of these invariants, we need to relate the Turaev-Viro invariants with the colored Jones polynomials so that a comparison can be done.
+Recall that for a link $L$, the normalized colored Jones polynomials $J_M(L;q)$ and the unnormalized colored Jones polynomials $\tilde{J}_M(L;q)$ are related by

+The following relationship between the colored Jones polynomials and the Turaev-Viro invariants is given by Theorem 1.1 in \cite{DKY17}. \begin{theorem} Let L be a link in $\mathbb{S}^3$ with n components.
 Then given an odd integer $r=2N+1 \geq 3$, we have